Liumouliu/OriCNN/README.md

 To download the dataset, I would suggest using wget.
 For example: wget --continue --progress=dot:mega --tries=0 THE_LINK_I_SEND_YOU

+The suffix of downloaded zip file is tar.gz

 # Codes and Models

 ## Overview